valiasd/recipes/README.md

 Improvements needed:
-* Implement cookies so that only the user can CRUD their own recipes
+* Implement cookies so that the solution is more robust
+* Implement adding comments and ratings on the frontend
+* Implement users seeing more recipes than just their own